 Find out what suits you best.

-A physical notepad, an online note taking app, or just a good old fashioned Microsoft Word document.
+A physical notepad, an online note taking app such as Evernote or OneNote, or just a good old fashioned Microsoft Word document.

 All you have to do is look for convenience.

 - A physical notepad can get lost or clutter your space

 - A dedicated note taking app can be a space-eater on your device

 - A Microsoft Word document is kinda outdated and can be hard to keep track of…

 ClickUp’s Notepad is loaded with all the features you need to go beyond just noting things down.